vish-011/Document_Student_Management_System/README.md

 This is a simple C program that allows users to enter student information and store it in a text file.
 The program uses file handling functions to append student records to a file named `student.txt`.

+NOTE: You don't have to make a file named 'student.txt'.
+If the file doesn't exist, the program will make one for you.

 Each student record contains:

 * Name